 A limited number of graduate assistantships are available each year.
-Students can view eligible positions on www.lynn.edu/studentjobs or on the Student Jobs Lynn app.
-Students must contact the supervisor for an interview and bring with them a résumé and two letters of recommendation.
-Most positions get posted in March and are usually filled by June.
+Students can view eligible positions on www.lynn.edu/studentjobs or on the Student jobs Lynn app.
+Applications for graduate assistantships must be submitted through the online posting.
+Most positions are posted during the spring term for employment starting in the fall term.
 To be eligible, applicants must have completed the application process with all appropriate documentation, be admitted to the university for enrollment in one of the graduate programs, maintain a 3.0 grade point average or higher, and meet specific qualifications.

-Assistantships cover the regular graduate \$725 per credit hour) cost of full-time tuition (six credits for each term for a maximum of 36 credits towards the first degree).
-The Assistanship requires 10 hours of employment each week for each course enrolled or 900 hours for the year.
+Graduate assistants receive hourly pay for all hours worked and are eligible to receive a scholarship equal to or greater than 70 percent of the cost of graduate tuition.
+Most assistantships require 20 hours of employment per week or 920 hours per year.
 Students will receive a 1098T for the scholarship portion and a W-2 for the taxable portion.

-Graduate Assistants are eligible to buy a refurbished ipad mini for \$100 as an Instructional Materials Fee or may choose to bring their own ipad.
+Graduate Assistants are eligible to buy a refurbished iPad mini for \$100 as an Instructional Materials Fee or may choose to bring their own iPad.
 Graduate assistantships require a 3.0 grade point average be achieved at the end of each graduate term.